hdahle/future-carousel/README.md

 # future-carousel
 Learning about React Native, Expo, and a Carousel UI

+The Futureplanet covid-charts are displayed in an Android/iOS app.

 ## What

 The UI is based on Carousel and FlatList: